-Internship time frame: Early April – Mid November
+Internship time frame: early April – late November

 Limited housing is provided, though we do have a good network of supports that may be able to offer housing at a subsidized rate.
-Interns should plan on spending 9-10 hours a day, 5 days a week on the ranch.
-Weeks that are scheduled with special ranch dinners may require more hours.
+At peak season, Interns should plan on spending 9-10 hours a day, 5 days a week on the ranch.
+Weeks that are scheduled with special ranch events may require more hours.
 We work hard and have a lot of fun!

 Interns, though working predominantly in an area of emphasis (green building/ renewable energy/ sustainable agriculture, etc.), collaborate and study in all areas of Sustainable Settings during their internship.

-* Livestock, Dairy, and Management Intensive Grazing(MIG) Internship * – working larger tracks of land for the production of meat, milk, eggs and animal fiber is a critical link in sustainable food production and nutrient cycling systems.
+* Livestock, Dairy, and Management Intensive Grazing(MIG) Internship.
+Homestead Gardening * – working larger tracks of land for the production of meat, milk, and eggs is a critical link in sustainable food production and nutrient cycling systems.
 This internship opportunity focuses on our high mountain pasturelands and Management Intensive Grazing methods that build healthy pasture, the foundation of healthy food for our animals and us.
 Interns will learn the beneficial relationships of the soil microbes, fungi, major decomposers, and healthy pasture ecologies have with the cattle, sheep, pigs and poultry in the system.
-Hands-on learning includes rotational paddock development and operation; irrigation; soil and grass testing; forage development; livestock care; care and feeding and milking of our small Guernesy dairy herd; meat processing; product development and marketing.
+Hands-on learning with our Herdsman Jared Minori, includes rotational paddock development and operation; irrigation; soil and grass testing; forage development; livestock care; care and feeding and milking of our small Guernsey dairy herd; meat processing; product development and marketing.

 How to make it happen….